 Sophari Ashley lost family members during the Genocide in Cambodia and was forced to leave her home in Phnom Penh aged ten.
 Whilst the psychological and physical effects of genocide have stayed with her, she now leads a more secure life in the UK.

 Jo was five years old when her family were murdered in their home in Kigali by their neighbours who were influenced by propaganda.
-Lucky to survive with multiple gunshot wounds, she hid for the 100 days of genocide in Rwanda with her mother.
+Having survived with multiple gunshot wounds, she hid for the 100 days of genocide in Rwanda with her mother.
 Today, she is using the power of words to share the stories of those affected by the genocide.

 Throughout the Bosnian War, journalist Christiane Amanpour reported from the front line, witnessing the violence of a bloody civil war and the genocide which unfolded in Srebrenica.
 Her experiences raise challenging questions about the role of journalists and media organisations during situations of conflict and genocide.